jrosebud/jrosebud.github.io/lesson02/slides/slides.md

 *	RGBa works identically to RGB, expect that it takes a 4th value called the "alpha".
-*	This is a value between 0 and 1 which will be used to determine a color's opacity on the page,
+*	This is a value between 0 and 1 which will be used to determine a color's opacity on the page.
+0 is completely transparent (invisible), and is 1 totally opaque (solid).
+0.5 is 50% opacity.

 ![](../../img/unit_1/rgba_color.png)